 Paid digital marketing is part of a healthy marketing strategy, but does is get faster results?

 If you watched my last video, I talked about the omnichannel approach vs the not-putting-all-your-eggs in-the-same-basket approach to paid media sources and organic media sources.
-By paid media sources I mean Facebook ads, Google ads, etc. For organic media sources, we’re talking about SEO and ranking inside of Google.
+By paid media sources I mean Facebook ads, Google ads, etc. For organic media sources, we’re talking about SEO and ranking inside Google.

 Let’s explore the theory that getting results inside of paid ads is easier or quicker than getting results in organic means.